All $\mathcal{N}=(8,0)$ AdS$_3$ solutions in 10 and 11 dimensions: AdS in M-theory with supersymmetry

-which appear rather different, but should be equivalent to the final 3 conditions in \cite{Martelli:2003ki} (they are more similar to the AdS$_2$ conditions in \cite{Hong:2019wyi} derived in a similar fashion) - these are much easier to work with for our purposes.
-Sufficiency of our conditions follows from the sufficiency of \eqref{eq11dsusy}.
-One can show that these supersymmetry conditions imply the remaining equations of motion when the magnetic parts of \beq dG=0,~~~~ d\star_{11}G+\frac{1}{2}G\wedge G=0 \eeq are imposed by hand - the electric components along with the rest of the EOM being implied by supersymmetry and these.\\ ~~\\ The map relating our bi linears to \cite{Martelli:2003ki} is
+The first 3 of these look like 3 of the conditions in \cite{Martelli:2003ki} (see (3.11), (3.15), (3.16) therein) the final 3 appear quite different (they are more similar to the AdS$_2$ conditions in \cite{Hong:2019wyi} derived in a similar fashion) and it is these that are much easier to work with for our purposes.
+One can show that these supersymmetry conditions imply the remaining equations of motion when the magnetic parts of \beq dG=0,~~~~ d\star_{11}G+\frac{1}{2}G\wedge G=0 \eeq are imposed by hand - the electric components along with the rest of the EOM being implied by supersymmetry and these.
+Note that in the presence of localised sources the right hand side of these expressions should be appropriately modified.\\ ~~\\ The map relating our bi-linears to \cite{Martelli:2003ki} is

-where we add tildes to objects defined in \cite{Martelli:2003ki} when we use the same symbol in our classification.